Geometric transitions and SYZ mirror symmetry: Introduction

+Another interesting feature is the dependence of the choice of a Lagrangian fibration, namely a Lagrangian fibration has to be compatible with the choice of an anti-canonical divisor in order to obtain the desired mirror.
+For example, $\widehat{G_{k,l}}$ admits two different Lagrangian fibrations: the Gross fibration and a `doubled' Gross fibration.
+The former is not compatible with the anti-canonical divisor $D_G$, and does not produce the orbifold conifold as its SYZ mirror.
+Choosing appropriate Lagrangian fibrations is a key step in our work.

 Lastly, Theorem \ref{MainTheoremIntro} not only unveils a connection between geometric transitions and SYZ mirror symmetry, but also yields many interesting problems and conjectures that naturally extend what is known for the conifolds.
+In fact, based on the local models studied in this paper, the second author recently confirmed Morrison's conjecture for a class of geometric transitions of the Schoen's Calabi--Yau threefolds \cite{Lau2}.